Huawei Nova 3i

 The Huawei Nova 3i is an Android smartphone manufactured by Huawei as part of its mid-range Nova series.
 The phone was released on 21 July 2018.

 Specifications

 Display and camera

-Huawei Nova 3i has a 6.3-inch IPS LCD screen with a 1080p resolution and a 19.5:9 aspect ratio.
-It has a total of four cameras: a 16MP + 2MP with PDAF and dual flash on the back, and a 24MP + 2MP on the front.
+Huawei Nova 3i has a 6.3-inch IPS LCD screen with a 1080p resolution.
+It has a total of four cameras: 16MP and 2MP on the back, with a 24MP and 2MP on the front.

 Storage and configuration

 The phone comes with 128GB of internal storage (eMMC 5.1), which can be expanded up to 400GB.
 It is powered by Huawei's HiSilicon Kirin 710 chipset paired with 4GB of RAM.
 It has a rear-mounted fingerprint scanner for improved security.

 Battery and connectivity

-The phone comes with a 3340 mAh Li-ion battery, a microUSB charging port, and a 3.5 mm audio jack for wired headphones.
-It supports 4G connectivity.
+The phone comes with a 3340 mAh battery, a microUSB charging port, and a 3.5 mm audio jack for wired headphones.

 Software

-The phone was shipped with Android Oreo overlaid with Huawei's EMUI 8.0.
-Huawei released a software update upgrading the phone to EMUI 9.1 based on Android Pie.
+The phone was shipped with Android Oreo overlaid with Huawei's EMUI 8.2.